sparklyballs/docker-test/docker-oscam/README.md

 # linuxserver/oscam

-[Oscam] (http://www.streamboard.tv/oscam/) an Open Source Conditional Access Module software used for descrambling DVB transmissions using smart cards.
+[Oscam] (http://www.streamboard.tv/oscam/) is an Open Source Conditional Access Module software used for descrambling DVB transmissions using smart cards.
 It's both a server and a client.

 ## Usage